Last updated: October 14, 2025

 Log.Info("Debug message");

-ErrorLog.Error("Error message"));
+ErrorLog.Error("Error message");

-5. Control Log Messages With Filters
+#5: Control Log Messages with Filters

-- log4net.Filter.LevelRangeFilter – match messages within a range of log levels
+: Match messages within a range of log levels

-It’s not hard to think of uses for each of these options, and log4net.Filter.StringMatchFilter in particular is useful for sending log messages from specific application modules to a dedicated destination.
+It’s not hard to think of uses for each of these options. log4net.Filter.StringMatchFilter

-The following example configuration sends messages at or above INFO to the info.log file but only messages at ERROR and FATAL to error.log.
+The following example configuration sends messages at or above INFO

 <log4net>